danrees84/awesome-archblue-theme/README.md

 ### Media and brightness control

 The configuration file maps key bindings to the play, next and previous keys identified by X.org and uses [playerctl](https://github.com/altdesktop/playerctl) to control my mpd server.
 Replace ```playerctl``` in ```rc.lua``` if you want to use an alternative application to control media playback.
+Volume is controlled with the volume widget.

 Similarly the brightness controls are mapped to ```xbacklight```.